Home / Coffee knowledge / DF83 V Single Dosing Grinder Tested

 • Weight: 9 kg

-Purchase the DF83V from a specialist dealer: Bohnendealer* ships internationally.
+Purchase the DF83V from a specialist partner: Bohnendealer* ships internationally.

-*We search for specialist partners whom we know provide good work and good service.
+*We search for specialist partners for you that we know offer good work and good service.
 We are in close contact with these retailers.
 These are affiliate links.
-If you order through this link, it won't cost you more, but we'll receive a small commission, which we invest in new test equipment.
+If you order via this link, it costs you no more, but we receive a small commission that we invest in new test equipment.

 Everything about single dosing and comparable grinders.